tdwg/website/conferences/2024/biss-extended-abstract-call/index.md

    2. If you do not have a copy of your OA abstract, leave it blank or [find it here](https://docs.google.com/spreadsheets/d/1SXIfwKg6TYs5dWZrsKO5NgASWSW3KUaP/edit?usp=sharing&ouid=112437040868151967020&rtpof=true&sd=true)
    3. If you are missing other information, i.e., authors, fill them in later

 That’s it!
 Done!
 You’ve created a draft of your abstract.
-Now you can return to it later when you are ready to complete the process.
+Now you can return to it later when you are ready to complete the process. _No deadline to submit your abstract for review has been announced._

 **IMPORTANT!!
 DO NOT SUBMIT** the abstract for review if you choose Option 2.
 When you complete the steps detailed above, your abstract should remain as a [draft](/conferences/2024/biss-abstract-submission/#abstract-status) that you can return to in ARPHA to complete at a later time (see #5 under [Getting Started](/conferences/2024/biss-abstracts-tldr/#getting-started)).
 Submitting your abstract for review prematurely will cause you to be unable to update and complete your abstract.
 Plus, our reviewers will be grateful to avoid having to edit your abstract twice.